PiJoules/Polygon/README.md

   * This file defines the Polygon object that represents the squares that are generated.
 The user must avoid larger squares and eats smaller squares to grow bigger.

+* CanvasInstructions.java

+  * This file controls the instructions and flow of the game by defining player and polygon properties, the size and scale of the canvas, the level, and what is displayed on the screen in general.

 * Accelerometer.java

   * This file defines the Acclerometer object.
 It applies filtering according to user defined settings to the accelerometer readings.

+* AccelerometerFileManager.java

+  * This file is used to keep track of the accelerometer constants set by the user.
+These constants and filter settings are saved into a text file inthe phone.

 * FileManager.java